JustASpeedrunner/screenctrl/README.md

 Note: it does still print brightnessctl outputs to the terminal if you launch it from one.
 If this is an issue, launch with ``nohup cargo run --release``

 Once built, you may move the resulting binary (located at ``target/release/screenctrl``) wherever you like.
-If you'd like it to be launchable from anywhere, you can place it in your ``/usr/bin/`` or similar.
+If you'd like it to be launchable from anywhere, you can place it in any directory in your ``$PATH``.

 ## Find the program useful?
 Want to help me be able to develop it faster?
 Donate to me via CashApp!